thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 1) Incomplete iBGP configuration on R1

-2) Local-Preference change in iBGP
+2) Local Preference in iBGP

 3) Simulate R2 with a complete hardware failure - completely offline.